 The figure is also consistent with the robustly positive duper advising load coefficient estimates reported in Table 3 in suggesting an outsize role for exceptionally prolific advisors (measured by their advising loads).
-The five most prolific advisors (Acemoglu, Cutler, Card, Katz, and Shleifer) are labeled in the figure; these lie to the Northeast of the mass of points marking other advisors.
-Figure 13 is complemented by Appendix Table A2, which lists the 180 advisors whose students have the strongest DI publication records, ranked by student success.
-The table of top advisors, which includes number of advisees and advisor rank by advising load, shows many heavily-loaded advisors with strong students.
+The five most prolific advisors (Acemoglu, Cutler, Card, Katz, and Shleifer) are labeled in the figure; these lie Northeast of the mass of points marking other advisors.
+Figure 13 is complemented by Appendix Table A2 and Appendix Figure A5.
+The table lists the 189 most heavily-loaded advisors, ranked by their students' average DI publishing success.
+This table includes advisor rank by student T6 publications, number of advisees, and advisor rank by advising load.
+Appendix Figure A5 plots advisor rank based on student T6 publications against advisor rank based on student DI publications.
+These measures are highly correlated, with a regression slope of 0.81 and an $R^2$ of 0.66.
 Of course, the correlations and regression estimates discussed in this section may reflect student selection or sorting as well as causal effects.
 We return to this point following an examination of student-driven aspects of the advising relationship.